top of page

 I want my boss to leave me alone.

-If conscious learning is like a dangerous shortcut - you might arrive at your destination, you might not - acquisition is the longer, tried and true path to communicative ability.
+Conscious learning is like a dangerous shortcut - you might arrive at your destination, you might not - but acquisition is the longer, tried and tested path to communicative ability.

-Do we humans owe our incredible ability to speak to word lists and grammar exercises, or to communication with other human beings?
+Is our ancestral human ability to speak due to word lists and grammar exercises, or to communication with other human beings?

 You know, you really should share this.